JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 3) Random Forest
 4) ARIMA Model
 5) SARIMA Model
-And more in case of need as we see during analysis

 ## d) Dashboard and Presentation.
 We used google slides for our presentation.
 This is the link to the presentation:[Click here](https://docs.google.com/presentation/d/1hqEKFD-_s7xPiY4kffiQOeBNFVU4e59aDoc2pJYWI-4/edit?usp=sharing)